 I used to find it difficult to tell people, because on the outside the symptoms weren’t always visible and I was hardly in pain, if at all!

 I feel lucky in the fact that there is medication and excersises I can do to help.
 Some days are better than others of course but joining NASS makes me realise that there’s help out there when I need it.

-I’m running a half marathon in September of this year to raise money for NASS and the great work they do for AS awareness!
+Along with my brother and my dad, I ran a half marathon to raise money for NASS and the great work they do for AS awareness!